Owning a cultural heritage listed property

 - the cultural heritage of Townsville continues to be a major contributor to the identity of the city and local communities;

 - the cultural heritage of Townsville is conserved for present and future communities;

 - development is consistent with the Burra Charter;

 - new development reflects and respects cultural heritage significance; and

 - places of cultural heritage significance are appropriately re-used.

-The Cultural heritage overlay code and Cultural heritage planning scheme policy apply to all properties listed in Schedule 7 Places of cultural heritage value in the Townsville City Plan, or adjacent to a property identified in Schedule 7.
-‘Adjacent’ in this context refers to properties immediately to the right or left of a heritage property when facing the building from the street.
+The Cultural heritage overlay code and Cultural heritage planning scheme policy apply to all properties listed in Schedule 7 Places of cultural heritage value in the Townsville City Plan, or adjoining to a property identified in Schedule 7.
+‘Adjoining’ in this context refers to properties that share a boundary with a listed heritage property.

 Am I restricted in what sort of work I can do to a heritage listed property?